cameronmeyer/cameronmeyer.github.io/_pages/animalcrossing.md

 {% capture block_content %}
 ### SCRIPTABLE OBJECTS

-- card scriptable objects are a uniform way to organize card data
-- each field can be adjusted per card
-- icons, materials, colors, and text are stored here for each card
+Scriptable objects provide a uniform way to organize card data.
+Each exposed field can be assigned per card, storing what icons, materials, colors, and text that card should use.

-- there is a parent card scriptable object with multiple children for each card type
-	- special npc
-	- villager
-	- fruit
-	- tool
-- cards are populated at runtime
+The base card scriptable object contains general data applicable to all card types such as color scheme, name, and type.
+Each card type then inherits from the base object to support additional, type-specific data, like species and birthday information for `Villager` cards, or happiness point values for `Fruit` cards.
 {% endcapture %}

 {% capture block_image %}